indieisaconcept/grunt-context/README.md

 + Updated tests

 ### 0.2.0
-+ Added support to propertyOverride helper to allow multiple overrides
++ Added support to helper to allow multiple overrides
 + Config overriding now based on the keys defined under context.name.options
 + Can now be run in conjuction with other tasks and still override configs
 + Added typical examples section to documentation